fuzehq/documentation/pages/walkthroughs/remittance.md

         - `accountNumber`: Bank account number of the beneficiary (required)
         - `ifscCode` : IFSC code of the bank account (required)
         - `name`: Full name of the beneficiary (required)
+        - `bankAccountType` : Type of bank account.
+'NRO/SAVINGS' or 'NRE' is supported for India. (optional)
+    - `enableAccountVerification` : Whether to enable account verification (optional)

 **Either email or phone number is mandatory.**